stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

    * root-ca.key  root-ca.pem

-It is also possible to use externally generated certificates for wazuh-dashboard.
-Customise the ``dashboard_node_name`` variable so that you can use a separate certificate and key for this service e.g:
+It is also possible to use externally generated certificates for wazuh-dashboard and wazuh-indexer.
+Customise the ``dashboard_node_name`` or ``indexer_node_name`` variable, respectively, so that you can use a separate certificate and key for this service e.g:

 .. code-block:: yaml
    :caption: $KAYOBE_CONFIG_PATH/inventory/group_vars/wazuh-manager/wazuh-manager